QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Experiments

-Although QCircuitNet is targeted as a benchmark dataset at current stage, we consider fine-tuning / training from scratch based on our dataset as an interesting and important research direction.
+Although QCircuitBench is targeted as a benchmark dataset at current stage, we consider fine-tuning or training from scratch based on our dataset as an interesting and important research direction.
 The unique nature of quantum data requires novel fine-tuning methods and model architecture designs, which could serve as a standalone topic.
-For a primitive demonstration, we present fine-tuning results on data from the oracle construction task here.
+As a preliminary demonstration, we present the results of fine-tuning the Llama3-8B model on the oracle construction and random circuit synthesis tasks here.

-Following \citet{dettmers2024qlora}, we quantize the model to 8-bits and then train it with LORA \citep{hu2022lora}.
-In our experiments, we use fp16 computational datatype.
-We set LoRA $r=16,\alpha=32$ and add LoRA modules on all the query and value layers.
-We also use AdamW \citep{loshchilov2018decoupled} and LoRA dropout of $0.05$.
+Following the QLoRA approach by \citet{dettmers2024qlora}, we first quantize the model to 8-bit precision and then fine-tune it using LoRA~\citep{hu2022lora}.
+Our experiments use the fp16 data type and apply LoRA with rank $r = 16$, scaling factor $\alpha = 32$, and modules inserted into all query and value projection layers.
+We adopt the AdamW optimizer~\citep{loshchilov2018decoupled} and set the LoRA dropout rate to $0.05$.
+We define an \textit{aggregated verification score} to represent the overall syntax and semantic performance of the model.
+If grammar errors exist, the function returns -1; if the program can execute successfully, the function returns a score between [0, 1] indicating the success rate on test cases.
 The results are shown as follows:

-We compare the performance of Llama3-8B before and after fine-tuning with case studies.
-Take oracle construction of Bernstein-Vazirani Problem as an example, we observed that before fine-tuning, the model would indiscriminately apply CX gates to all qubits.
-After fine-tuning, it began to selectively apply CX gates to qubits with '1's in the secret string.
-In some cases, the positions were still counted incorrectly; however, in certain instances, the model accurately identified all the positions for applying the CX gates, which is highly impressive.
-This improvement significantly contributed to higher scores, suggesting that the model is starting to learn the pattern for constructing certain oracles through fine-tuning.
-Regarding the interesting performance decrease on Clifford and universal random circuits, we conducted additional experiments on temperature and refer to Appendix~\ref{subsec:ppl-temperature} for more details.
+We observe that the Llama3 model demonstrates the most notable improvement on Grover's algorithm after fine-tuning, with the verification score increased by 0.1900.
+Case studies on the Bernstein-Vazirani oracle reveal that, before fine-tuning, the model would indiscriminately apply CX gates to all qubits.
+After fine-tuning, it begins to selectively apply CX gates to qubits corresponding to `1's in the secret string.
+While some counting errors persist, the model occasionally identifies all correct positions, demonstrating a marked improvement.
+This suggests that fine-tuning enables the model to internalize structural patterns in oracle construction, leading to improved performance across tasks.

+Regarding the interesting performance decrease on Clifford and universal random circuits, we conducted additional experiments on temperature and entropy.
+We refer the readers to Appendix~\ref{appendix-finetune-random} for more details.
+We also performed fine-tuning on the quantum algorithm design task, which is included in Appendix~\ref{appendix-finetune-algo}.